richardtallent/column-aligner/README.md

 ## Bug Reports and Contributions

-This is my first VS Code extension.
+This is my first Azure Data Studio extension.
 I'm sure there are edge cases I haven't considered.
 Please report bugs through GitHub Issues, with minimal reproducible instructions.
 An animated recording would also be helpful.

 Pull requests are welcome!
 Please follow the code formatting and linter/prettier settings I'm already using.

 ## Settings

 None.
-You can adjust the keyboard binding in the general VS Code keyboard bindings, if desired.
+You can adjust the keyboard binding in the keyboard bindings, if desired.

 ## Release Notes